 As is true with any supplement, the dosage will depend on the amount of active ingredient contained in the pill.
-AHCC is recommended to be taken with food because some people do experience an upset stomach after taking the supplement.
-Versions of AHCC that have a higher level of active ingredient are more likely to cause an upset stomach.
+AHCC is recommended to be taken before meals, but in the unlikely and rare event that you experience any stomach discomfort, take AHCC with a meal.
 Moreover, if you have an allergy to mushrooms, don’t worry, mushroom allergies are typically caused by the spores, which originate from the top of the mushroom, whereas AHCC originates from the root.
 However, it is still worth consulting with a healthcare provider before beginning AHCC supplements if you have allergies.

 AHCC can be a great daily addition for those wanting to give a little extra support to their immune systems.
 It can improve overall wellness, especially for those always on the go who may not have time to get enough immune-supporting nutrients from diet alone.
 While AHCC is generally safe for most consumers.
 It is very important to discuss any new addition to your daily routine with your primary healthcare provider.
 This will help ensure that there are no contraindications to any medical conditions you have or affect any prescription/nonprescription medications and supplements you are taking.